Our continued commitment to providing safe access to health care

 Once your health record is updated with this information, it will be used in all future communications and visits.

 We affirm that this information may change over time and are happy to update your record as needed.
-We also have the ability to change your gender marker in our medical record system.
-If your gender marker in our system is not consistent with the gender marker on record with your health insurance, claims for some services such as cancer screenings may be denied.
+Please note if your gender marker in our system is not consistent with the gender marker on record with your health insurance, claims for some services such as cancer screenings may be denied.
 You can file an appeal if this occurs.

-Please note that UHS shares a medical record system with Michigan Medicine.
+Please note that UHS shares a medical record system with University of Michigan Health.

 Washtenaw County residents can obtain a free Washtenaw County ID card, which does not have a gender marker and has the option of adding a preferred name.

-UHS Clinical Social Workers are available to assist with name and/or gender marker change processes.
+UHS Social Workers are available to assist with name and/or gender marker change processes.

 I need a doctor's note to change my name/gender markers on identity documents but haven't seen a UHS provider for my gender care.